BLE-LTER/ble-handbook/handbook.md

 - data from sediment samples
 - data from moorings/instruments

-The first two are discrete and obtained during our annual field campaigns, while moorings give continuous data.
-This determines how we apply some of the following practices, so be sure to know which one the dataset you're working with falls under.
+The first two are discrete and obtained during our three annual field campaigns, while moorings give continuous data.
+This determines how we apply some of the following practices, so be sure to know which type the dataset you're working with is.

 #### Dataset titles